mcarr-and/go-gin-marshalling/docs/Grafana-Prometheus-Configmap-Dashboards.md

 The left hand side of the `:` maps to the name you used in the `providers` block above.
 E.G.: `jaeger`

-The right hand side maps to the dashboard you want to import from your configmap.
+The right hand side of the `:` maps to the dashboard you want to import from your configmap.
 E.G.: `dashboard-configmap-jaeger`

 ## ConfigMap